Beach Drive Coastal Resiliency Project

 In late 2019 and in response to increasing lake levels, Village staff worked with our consultants to document the shoreline erosion and damage that was occurring along Beach Drive (predominantly along the road sections).
 Between mid-October 2019 and early December 2019, portions of the shoreline had eroded up to seven (7) feet due to the impacts from the higher lake levels, wind and wave action.
 In November 2019, staff began working with Wisconsin Emergency Management (WEM) to prepare and submit a grant application to FEMA that would assist in creating a more resilient environment along the shoreline.
 The application was submitted to FEMA at the end of January 2020 and in mid-summer 2020 we were informed that the Beach Drive Coastal Resiliency Project was selected by FEMA for funding.

 Since that time, staff has been working with our initial consultants and WEM to provide clarifying information and materials to FEMA as they continued their review of the project.
 In June, we were informed that the Programmatic Environmental Assessment was completed by FEMA, a requirement for projects that will be funded over $1 million, and that is now going through the Large Project Notification process before being officially awarded.

-• The first website is the Beach Drive Coastal Resiliency Project Story Map (https://arcg.is/1uP89C).
+Comments have been received and shared with MSA and a meeting will be held with the Village Board to discuss the comments and provide an update on design options.
+Residents are encouraged to view the Beach Drive Coastal Resiliency Project Story Map (https://arcg.is/1uP89C).
 This site provides the reader with information on the project timeline, existing compared to past conditions, and an inventory of photos taken during the 2019-2020 time period where the shoreline suffered damage and our contractors provided temporary stabilization of the shoreline.

 Please check back to this page regularly for updates on the project.
-For those that wish to participate via Zoom, the information is provided below: